byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 )
 ```

-The `duct` object now contains all the geometry information we'll need.
+The `ductgeometry` and `ductsplines` objects now contains all the geometry information we'll need.

 ## Wake Grid Initialization